H G HireGauge Speak with our team

 The economics work when two conditions are true:

 1. Annual hiring volume in the target role is high enough to absorb the build cost.
-Our rough heuristic: roughly 20 or more hires per year into the same role.
-Below that, the math is borderline; above it, the math gets very favorable very fast.
+Rough heuristic: 20+ hires per year into the same role.

 For mid-market healthcare-services companies hiring 25+ care coordinators, RCM specialists, or contact center agents per year, the math is rarely close.
 The question stops being whether to build a real assessment and starts being whether to build it yourself or partner with someone who does it for a living.